Updating TalosII's firmware ? GNUcode.org

 verify=yes

-I copy the value of bootargs into this next command, which I modify via adding in overlay-filesystem-in-ram.
+I copied the value of bootargs into this next command, which I modified via adding in overlay-filesystem-in-ram.
 I need to run the setenv command twice.
 You may need to physically pull the power out of the computer and put it back in so that you can run this command twice.

 root@talos:~/ $ setenv bootargs console=ttyS4,115200n8 root=/dev/ram overlay-filesystem-in-ram rw